Disneyland announces opening date for new Pixar-themed hotel

-Disney’s Paradise Pier Hotel is currently being reimagined into the new hotel.
+Disney’s Paradise Pier Hotel in Anaheim, California, is currently being reimagined into the new hotel.

 Officials also shared renderings of what the new guest rooms will look like and what menu items guests can expect from the Great Maple restaurant.

-The reimagined guests’ room give nod to the famous animation studio with décor inspired by some of Pixar’s famed movies like “The Incredibles,” “Toy Story 3” and more.
+The reimagined guest rooms give nod to the famous animation studio, with décor inspired by some of Pixar’s famed movies, such as “The Incredibles,” “Toy Story 3” and more.

-The restaurant, which will be opening at the hotel in November, will serve upscale comfort food like Buttermilk Fried Chicken, Maple Bacon Doughnuts, Cajun Shrimp and Cheddar Biscuit Benedict, Maple Pecan-Crusted Salmon, Soda Pop-Braised Baby Back Ribs and more.
+The restaurant, which will be opening at the hotel in November, will serve upscale comfort food such as Buttermilk Fried Chicken, Maple Bacon Doughnuts, Cajun Shrimp and Cheddar Biscuit Benedict, Maple Pecan-Crusted Salmon, Soda Pop-Braised Baby Back Ribs and more.

 The menu will have various breakfast, lunch and dinner food items.